 While the first thing that may come to your mind as a loving parent could be the child’s custody, child support is something that goes hand in hand and is equally crucial for you to understand.
 Child support is usually referred to as a payment plan which is used for the expenses of the child and is often paid by the non-custodial parent.
 If the custody is shared, the amount can differ depending on how much time the child will spend with each parent, as well as other factors involved.

-If you need assistance with your child support, don’t hesitate to contact our family law attorneys from Colorado Springs.
+If you need assistance with your child support, don’t hesitate to contact our family law attorneys in Colorado Springs, CO.

 Why is Child Support Necessary?